-- When buying a diamond with fluorescence make sure you have the option of returning it just to be on the safe side.
+- When buying a diamond with fluorescence, make sure you have the option of returning it to be on the safe side.

-None or no fluorescence, medium blue fluorescence, strong blue fluorescence, very strong blue fluorescence, faint fluorescence, yellow fluorescence, and green flourescence, among others.
+None or no fluorescence, medium blue, strong blue, very strong blue, faint, yellow, and green.
 Blue is the most common form of fluorescence in diamonds.

-Most of you have probably noticed the term "Fluorescence" on GIA or AGS Diamond Grading Reports or in Petra Gems blogs.
-The concept of fluorescence is often misunderstood.
-According to GIA, fluorescence is the effect that ultraviolet (UV) light has on a diamond.
-It delineates how much strength the diamond has against the long-wave UV light.
-Fluorescence is an invisible glow that a diamond emits under UV rays.
-GIA scale uses the following grades to identify fluorescence: None, Faint, Medium, Strong, and Very Strong.
-More than 95% times, color of fluorescence is blue, but diamonds can fluoresce other colors as well.
-Yellow is the next common color a diamond will fluoresce, and any other color of fluorescence would be rare.
+Most of you have noticed the term "Fluorescence" on GIA or AGS Diamond Grading Reports or Petra Gems blogs.
+Unfortunately, the concept of fluorescence is often misunderstood.
+According to GIA, it is ultraviolet (UV) light's effect on a diamond and delineates its strength against the long-wave UV light.
+It is an invisible glow that a diamond emits under UV rays.
+GIA scale uses five grades to identify fluorescence: None, Faint, Medium, Strong, and Very Strong.
+More than 95% of the time, the fluorescence color is blue, but diamonds can also fluoresce other colors, mainly yellow.

-Because of the invisible property, majority of the time, fluorescence will have almost no impact on the aesthetics of the diamond.
-According to GIA, of the 25% to 35% of the diamonds submitted to them that had fluorescence, only 10% of those diamonds had a slight effect on the appearance of the diamond.
-A typical diamond wearer will not see that effect if the grade of Faint, Medium Blue and in some cases Strong Blue fluorescence is chosen.
+Given the invisible property, fluorescence will often have no impact on the aesthetics of a diamond.
+A typical diamond wearer will not see that effect if the grade of Faint, Medium Blue, and in some cases, Strong Blue fluorescence is chosen.

-There are some websites that discuss fluorescence as a negative factor for diamonds.
-Two most misunderstood concepts in fluorescence are the color and the strength of the fluorescence.
-A diamond will look whiter if the diamond fluoresce blue.
-Don't panic if the diamond fluoresce blue, in fact it is recommended in H to J color range diamonds.
-Most high color grades such as D-E will often have blue fluorescence as well.
-In some diamonds, it is a negative factor if the diamond fluoresce yellow color.
+Some websites discuss fluorescence as a negative factor for diamonds.
+The two most misunderstood concepts in fluorescence are color and strength.
+A diamond will look whiter if it fluoresces blue.
+Do not panic if the diamond fluoresces blue; it is recommended in the H to J color range.
+Most high color grades, such as D-E, will often have blue fluorescence.

-As stated in the beginning of this blog, the grade of fluorescence ranges from None to Very Strong.
-Sometime diamonds with very strong fluorescence tend to have a milky look even under everyday lighting conditions.
-To a typical observer, rarely your diamond might appear dirty or cloudy under very strong fluorescence.
-A good rule of thumb would be to double check with your diamond dealer about the effect of fluorescence in the diamond you are considering to purchase.
-Avoid purchasing a diamond with extreme fluorescence in terms of strength.
+As stated at the beginning of this blog, the fluorescence grade ranges from None to Very Strong.
+Diamonds with very strong fluorescence tend to have a milky look even under everyday lighting conditions.
+A diamond might rarely appear dirty or cloudy to a typical observer under very strong fluorescence.
+A good rule of thumb would be to double-check with your diamond dealer about the effect of fluorescence on the diamond you are considering purchasing.
+Avoid buying a diamond with intense fluorescence in terms of strength.

 Generally, no fluorescence is preferred.
-In H, I and lower color diamonds, blue fluorescence is a helpful factor, so therefore, it can be a positive factor in such color ranges.
+However, blue fluorescence is helpful and recommended in H, I, and lower color diamonds.
 If you can, avoid it in D-G color diamonds.
 Faint is also great for G color.

 Why is fluorescence perceived negatively?

-Because it is not a black and white topic such as carat weight or color, there is no clarity among consumers about how to go about fluorescence, hence they generally try to be on the safe side and assume the worst.
+Because it is not a black and white topic such as carat weight or color, consumers have no clarity about how to go about fluorescence.
+Hence, they generally try to be on the safe side and assume the worst.

-What about fluorescence in D-F color diamonds?
-Why should it be avoided in such range?
+What about fluorescence in D-F color diamonds, and why should it be avoided in such a range?

-In most cases, fluorescence in D to F color diamonds do not have any negative impact on the stone at all.
-In very few cases, it can make the diamond look bluish, that's why people prefer to avoid it in such range.
-However, for some, they actually prefer the blueish hue in white diamonds, so it might be your preference!
+In most cases, fluorescence in D to F color diamonds does not negatively impact the stone.
+In very few cases, it can make the diamond look bluish, so most people prefer to avoid it.
+However, some prefer the bluish hue of white diamonds, so that might be your preference.

-You could get really lucky with strong blue fluorescence.
-People generally assume that it is a super negative factor and avoid it.
-However, in reality, it really isn't a bad factor in H and low color diamonds.
-It can help them look much whiter than their actual color as blue is a complementary color to yellow, making diamonds look whiter than their natural color.
-In D- G color diamonds, it can be somewhat negative, so therefore make sure you either see the diamond in-person or have a very strong return policy if you buy a D-G color diamond with strong or very strong blue fluorescence and determine how the fluoresence affects the stone in-person.
+You could get fortunate with strong blue fluorescence.
+People assume it is a super negative factor and avoid it, but it is not bad in H and low-color diamonds.
+It can help them look much whiter than their color since blue complements yellow.
+But, in D- G color diamonds, it can be somewhat negative.
+Therefore, make sure you see the diamond in person to determine how the fluorescence affects it or have a solid return policy if you buy a D-G color diamond with strong or very strong blue fluorescence.